sevvalmertoglu/sevvalmertoglu/README.md

 <h1 align="center">Hi 👋 , I'm Şevval Mertoğlu.</h1>
 <h3 align="center">I am a Computer Engineering student.
-A passionate frontend developer from Turkey.
+A passionate IOS developer from Turkey.
 I have always beleved and focused on research and development, as I understand that this is the key to the future.</h3>

 - 🌱 I’m currently learning **IOS-Swift SwiftUI**